What we do

 Pediatric pain

-We just started a project where we combine experimental pain methods, neuroimaging and self-assessments from children with functional abdominal pain disorders and their parents.
-In this project, we will determine three key aspects for the emergence of functional abdominal pain disorders: the child’s psychiatric comorbidity, parental overprotective behaviors and catastrophic thoughts, and the child’s pain regulation.
+In this project we combine experimental pain methods, neuroimaging and self-assessments from children with functional abdominal pain disorders and their parents.
+We will determine three key aspects for the emergence of functional abdominal pain disorders: the child’s psychiatric comorbidity, parental overprotective behaviors and catastrophic thoughts, and the child’s pain regulation.
 We will also assess to which degree these aspects predict the child’s treatment response to internet-based cognitive behavioral therapy and subsequently, based on these results, develop and evaluate tailored add-on treatment modules.
 The overall aim of the project is to enable an individualized and improved internet-based cognitive behavioral therapy for children with functional abdominal pain disorders.
 The project is a collaboration with BUP Internetbehandling and is funded by Familjen Kamprads stiftelse, Fredrik & Ingrid Thurings stiftelse and Alf Medicin project grant.

 Principal Investigator: Maria Lalouni